-UGA Human Resources will provide access to all new UGA employees for the basic Right to Know training during the onboarding procedure and preserve records of the completion of the basic Right to Know training.
-Individuals can check with the office of Human Resources and/or their department's Human Resources representative to obtain records of the completion of the basic Right to Know training.
+UGA Human Resources will provide access to all new university employees to the Phase I Right to Know training during the onboarding process and retain records of the completion of the Right to Know training.
+Individuals can check with the office of Human Resources and/or their department's human resources representative to obtain records of the completion of the Phase I Right to Know training, or individually access completion records through PEP.